Do expats from Illinois still owe Illinois state taxes?

 Foreign Tax Credit (FTC)

-The FTC helps you avoid double taxation by allowing you to take a credit for foreign taxes paid on income that is also subject to U.S. federal and Illinois state tax.
+The FTC helps you avoid double taxation by allowing you credit against your U.S. federal income taxes the foreign taxes you paid on income that is also subject to U.S. federal and Illinois state tax.

-This is especially beneficial if you live in a high-tax country, as it can significantly reduce your federal and state tax liability.
+This is especially beneficial if you live in a high-tax foreign country, as it can significantly reduce your federal and state tax liabilities.

 FTC Guide